minepy/mictools/README.rst

 MICtools is an open source pipeline which combines the TIC_e and MIC_e measures [Reshef2016]_ into a two-step procedure that allows to identify relationships of various degrees of complexity in large datasets.
-TIC_e is used to perform efficiently a high throughput screening of all the possible pairwise relationships assessing their significance, while MIC_e is used to rank the subset of significant associations on the bases of their strength.
+TIC_e is used to perform an efficient high throughput screening of all the possible pairwise relationships and a permutation based appraoch is used to assess their significance.
+MIC_e is then used to rank
+the subset of significant associations on the bases of their strength.

 .. image:: docs/images/schema.png